RedisLabs/redislabs-docs/content/modules/redisearch/search-json-quickstart.md

 #### Return specific fields

-You can use [field projection](https://redis.io/docs/stack/search/indexing_json/#field-projection) to limit the search results to include only specific parts of a JSON document.
-Use the `RETURN` option to specify which fields to include in the search results.
+If you want to limit the search results to include only specific parts of a JSON document, use [field projection](https://redis.io/docs/stack/search/indexing_json/#field-projection).
+The `RETURN` option lets you specify which fields to include.

 The following query uses the JSONPath expression `$.stock` to return each item's stock in addition to the name and price: